spriggatig/loop-service/README.md

   - LowIncomeRiskFactor, calculate whether the application is high risk based on its logic
   - Logic for LowIncomeRiskFactor, if application Income is below configurable threshold then it is considered LowIncome and therefore return true for IsHighRisk.

-The reason for this design is so that each part is repsonsible for a single thing, this ensures that it easier to unit test and it makes it re-usable (other parts may need to know if an application is LowIncome for a difference Event)
+The reason for this design is so that each part is repsonsible for a single thing, this ensures that it easier to unit test and it makes it re-usable (other parts may need to know if an application is LowIncome for a different Event)

 Responsibilities

 - AppsController - responsible for passing the mapped application to the EventProcessor